 Read More »Challenge Gear Testing: Stove, Mobile, GPS & OS Maps

-Last week my wife and I were touring the Borders Region in southern Scotland, about 50 miles south of Edinburgh, and just over the "historical border" from England (and the rest of Rome.)
-We had originally intended to hike the 60 mile …
+I toured the Borders Region in southern Scotland, about 50 miles south of Edinburgh, and just over the “historical border” from England (and the rest of Rome.)
+We had originally intended to hike the 60 mile St. Cuthbert’s Way on this trip, …

 Read More »Climbing Cademuir Hill in The Scottish Borders